invertedv/chutils/README.md

 ### package chutils

 ClickHouse is an excellent database for analysis applications.
-It's exceptionally fast and has super useful data structures (Nested!).
-It's my go-to solution.
+It's exceptionally fast and has super useful data structures (such as Nested Arrays).

-Getting text files into most any database can be a hassle.
+Getting text files into most databases can be a hassle.
 There is often random garbage in fields.
 Column order varies.
 The destination table has to exist.
 For materializing output of a query, ClickHouse supports CREATE MATERIALIZED VIEW.
 This view updates any time the underlying table(s) update.
 There may be times when that's not what you want.
 Then you're on your own generating CREATE TABLE statements.